 All necessary data back bridges, back feeds, and interim interfaces between the PEBA legacy systems and the new BAS during the Phase deployment of the new system will be the responsibility of the Contractor.
-Compensation to Contractor for the services required in this contract will be based upon the Contractor’s estimate and best judgment of required level of effort for the successful completion of the work.
+Compensation to Contractor for the services required in this contract will be based upon the Contractor’s estimate and best judgment of required level of effort for the successful completion of the work based upon the information provided by PEBA.
 Deviations or variations from the Contractor’s expected level of effort or an erroneous estimate of hours and personnel required to complete the work will not serve as a basis for an increase in Contractor’s fees or compensation as Contractor expressly assumes this risk.

 PEBA intends to co-implement low to medium complexity reports, forms, letters, e-communications, and interfaces as part of the training of PEBA technical IT and ORD staff in Section 3.15.2.3(b).